Exhibitions & Sales

-SoFAP exhibits for sale selection of work by member artists (2D and 3D) twice a year at the Fulham Library (598 Fulham Road, SW6 5NX) for six days.
+SoFAP exhibits for sale a selection of work by member artists (2D and 3D) twice a year at the Fulham Library (598 Fulham Road, SW6 5NX) for six days.
 The next exhibitions will be on 14th – 20th May, and 12th – 18th November, 2018.
 On the first evening of every exhibition we hold a Private View so all exhibitors and members of SoFAP can invite friends, potential buyers and the press.
-Our guest speakers have included: Greg Hands (MP), Hazel Soan (artist), Thomas Plunkett (President, Royal Watercolour Society), Ken Howard (artist), Cllr Ben Coleman, (LBH&F), Jason Bowyer (President, New English Art Club), Mayor Mercy Umeh and Geoff Loader (Executive, Tideway).
+Our guest speakers have included: Greg Hands (MP), Hazel Soan (artist), Thomas Plunkett and many other illustrious patrons of the arts.

 We also offer corporate patrons a Private View event, so that they can host their clients and contacts in the charming environment of our Exhibition & Sale.